YJL33/coding_challenge/README.md

 Output: a text file named 'output.txt' in the 'venmo_output' directory.

-##Solution
+##Data Structure

 [Back to Table of Contents] (README.md#table-of-contents)

-The transaction is read as following format (with some trick):
+If following correct format, each transaction will be read as follows:

-[ seconds, person_of_interest_a, person_of_interest_b]
+<b>[seconds, person_of_interest_a, person_of_interest_b]</b>

-With reference time (e.g. time of first transaction), the 'created_time' can be converted into "seconds to reference time".
+    seconds: With any reference time (e.g. time of first transaction), the 'created_time' can be converted into "seconds to reference time".

-Next, the order of "actor" and "target" is irrevalant in this challenge.
+    person_of_interest: The order of "actor" and "target" is irrevalant in this challenge.
 (Transaction from a to b and from b to a is the same.)
 So we sort them here to avoid "a-b" <-> "b-a" problem.

 class Node() is used to store: